» Prepar3D® Product Overview

 Training meets reality with Lockheed Martin's Prepar3D® simulation software.
 Private pilots, commercial organizations, militaries and academia rely on Prepar3D for immersive, experiential learning.

 Prepar3D (pronounced "prepared") is a visual simulation platform that allows users to create training scenarios across aviation, maritime and ground domains.
-Users can train anywhere in the virtual world, from under water to sub orbital space.
+Prepar3D engages users in immersive training through realistic environments.
+Ideal for military, commercial, academic or professional instruction.
+Prepar3D can be used to quickly create learning scenarios anywhere in the virtual world, from under water to sub orbital space.

 Prepar3D offers students and professionals a platform to:

-- Experience a mission before it happens to increase effectiveness and reduce response time
+- Experience a scenario before it happens to increase effectiveness and reduce response time

 - Learn and test their knowledge in the same environment in which they will operate

 - Re-create scenarios with operational data and experiment with different variables

 - Experience a learning lab where science, technology, engineering and math principles are taught in an immersive environment

 - Train for scenarios in aviation, air traffic control, ground vehicle operation and disaster response

 - Prepar3D furthers the development of Microsoft® ESP™ while maintaining compatibility with Microsoft Flight Simulator X, allowing many thousands of add-ons to be used within Prepar3D.